Pulling Double Booty: Plot

 Stan disguises himself as Bill for a romantic weekend getaway with Hayley.
 He tells Francine that if "Bill" annoys her enough, Hayley will dump him.
 At the hotel, Stan attempts to convince her to break up with him, such as by making her carry all the bags, but this excites her, much to his fear as she wants to go "all the way" with him.
 He takes her to the middle of a forest, where she complains that her father never says he loves her.
 Still acting as Bill, Stan assures her that her father loves her.
 Relieved, Hayley calls Stan, ringing his cell phone and revealing the ruse.
 Enraged, she burns down the forest.

 Meanwhile, Roger convinces Steve to go to Chinatown for their "summer of exotic adventure".
 The latter acquires a summer job of determining the sex of baby chicks and takes the former with him.
-But Roger is disappointed because he wanted a memorable summer vacation with him rather than working.
+However, Roger is disappointed because he wants a memorable summer vacation with Steve rather than work.
 When he learns the male chicks are being made into slurry, Steve rescues as many as he can, confines them in a tool shed, and raises them to adulthood.
-However, Roger kidnaps the chickens and holds a cockfight as way to earn extra money, much to Steve's anger.
-Steve makes a deal with Roger that the winner of the fight gets to keep the chickens.
+However, to Steve's anger, Roger kidnaps the chickens and holds a cockfight to earn extra money.
+Steve challenges Roger to a fight, with the winner getting to keep the chickens.
 After a brief skirmish, Steve frees the whole brood, who all run into the street, where they are fatally struck by oncoming cars.
 Roger proceeds to clock Steve with a folding chair when he mourns.